btanti/aspen-tutorials/README.md

 ## Requirements
-[VSDC]([https://www.videosoftdev.com/) and [Adobe Premiere](https://www.adobe.com/products/premiere.html) are required to explore the video editing project files.
+[VSDC](https://www.videosoftdev.com/) and [Adobe Premiere](https://www.adobe.com/products/premiere.html) are required to explore the video editing project files.
-[https://www.image-line.com/](FL Studio) is required to edit the audio project files.
+[FL Studio](https://www.image-line.com/) is required to edit the audio project files.
 The plugins used in each .flp are:
 - Fabfilter Pro-Q3
 - Fabfilter Pro-G
 - Waves DeEsser